xpqz/documentation/programmers-guide/docs/defined-functions-and-operators/dfns-and-dops/dfns-and-dops/multiline-dynamic-functions.md

        }
 ```

 An assignment to `⍵` is not allowed and will result in an error.
-For assignment to `⍺`, see [Default Left Argument on page 1](Default Left Argument.htm#DefaultLeftArgument).
+For assignment to `⍺`, see [Default Left Argument](default-left-argument.md).

 Note that dfns may be commented in the usual way using `⍝`.